astratto/knife-vcloud/README.md

 DESCRIPTION
 --
-A knife plugin for the VMWare® vCloud API.
+A knife plugin for the VMware® vCloud API.

-It uses [vcloud-rest](https://github.com/astratto/vcloud-rest) to communicate with a VMWare vCloud Server.
+It uses [vcloud-rest](https://github.com/astratto/vcloud-rest) to communicate with a VMware vCloud Director instance.

 This code is BETA QUALITY.